 The first issue that arises with this panel is who really painted it.
 While hanging in the Louvre (1796-1815) it was listed as being by Bernadino Luini.
 In Milan, before and after that time, it was usually attributed to Leonardo.
 Other experts consider the artist was either Giovanni Antonio Boltraffio or Ambrogio de Predis.

 The second issue is that of who the sitter was.
-In the nineteenth century the catalogue of the Biblioteca Ambrosiana listed this painting as "Portrait of Ludovico il Moro"; that was accepted without question until a 1905 cleaning revealed the sheet music along with the letters 'CANT...ANG...'.
-Now there was no doubt the subject was a musician, but which one was a another matter.
+In the nineteenth century, the catalog of the Biblioteca Ambrosiana listed this painting as "Portrait of Ludovico il Moro"; that was accepted without question until a 1905 cleaning revealed the sheet music along with the letters 'CANT...ANG...'.
+Now there was no doubt the subject was a musician, but which one was another matter.
 Was it: Franchino Gaffario, choirmaster of Milan cathedral, (the text could be an abbreviation of the words Canticum Angelicum).Attalante Miglioretti, resident in Milan until 1490.Angelo Testagrossa, singer and singing master (perhaps the inscription reads cantor Angelo?)

 Most historians think the portrait is probably of Franchino Gaffario but the connection is tenuous at best, as is evidence that this painting is by Leonardo.
 Various historians, remembering Leonardo's fondness for puzzles, have tried to read something into this piece of sheet music, so far without luck.